-The exam and the grading is assessed individually.
+The grading is assessed individually.
 The grading is based upon an overall assessment of the written report and the students' performance at the oral exam.
 The exam is assessed with a mark according to the 7-step scale and with participation of an external examiner.
-If the total assessment gives a grade lower than 02, the graduate must prepare a new project with a new problem statement.
+If the total assessment gives a grade lower than 02, the grad- uate must prepare a new project with a new problem statement.